What is Forex Hedging and How Do I Use It?

 If you find a currency pair that is strongly correlated with another, it is possible to construct a position that is largely market neutral.
 For example, let's say you have a long position in GBP/USD.
 You see that USD/CAD has a strong negative correlation to GBP/USD (as shown in the image above).
 Buying USD/CAD should, in theory, serve to hedge some of your exposure - providing the correlation holds.

 But because they are not 100% inversely correlated: it would not provide a total hedge if you dealt in an equivalent size in both pairs.
 The concept of combining correlated positions in order to offset risk is where Forex hedge funds originally got their name.
-If you are interested in trying to construct a market-neutral strategy, you can experiment risk-free with our Demo Trading Account, where you can trade with real information, with virtual funds, without putting your capital at risk.
+If you are interested in trying to construct trading strategies, you can experiment risk-free with our Demo Trading Account, where you can trade with real information, with virtual funds, without putting your capital at risk.
 For more information, click the banner below: